What is Freedom of Information?

-- Have personal information corrected and updated where such information is incomplete, incorrect or misleading,
+- the right to have personal information held on them corrected or updated where such information is incomplete, incorrect or misleading

-- All other records created after 21st April 1998
+- All other records created after the effective date

 Routinely available information